 Support provided for this position (travel, meals, lodging):

-You will be provided with a return economy plane ticket to Sierra Leone and on-site accommodation.
+You will be provided with an annual return economy plane ticket to Sierra Leone and on-site accommodation.
 A daily meal (local food) is prepared for all staff.
 A monthly stipend of $800 is provided.

-Please send your CV, a covering letter and two references as soon as possible by email to firstname.lastname@example.org and ensure that your email subject is "Vet Application 2015".
-The position is available per March 2015, but if you’d like to start a bit earlier or later, this can be discussed.
+Please send your CV, a covering letter and two references as soon as possible by email to email@example.com and ensure that your email subject is "Vet Application 2016".